HIGHLIGHTS-Tennis-U.S. Open day seven | Sports-Games

 HIGHLIGHTS-Tennis-U.S. Open day seven

+Zverev rolls into U.S. Open quarter-finals with easy win Putintseva into quarter-finals after beating Martic

-U.S. Open order of play on Sunday PREVIEW-Shapovalov sets sights on maiden Grand Slam quarters
+With ice in her veins, Brady finds career breakthrough U.S. Open order of play on Sunday

-FACTBOX-Denis Shapovalov v David Goffin Thiem sees off Cilic to reach fourth round

-Canada's Auger-Aliassime pleased to see increased diversity Mladenovic-Babos withdrawn from U.S. Open doubles after quarantine notice
+1615 DJOKOVIC DISQUALIFIED FOR HITTING LINE JUDGE Top seed Novak Djokovic was disqualified from the U.S. Open during his encounter with Pablo Carreno Busta when he struck a line judge with a ball in frustration following a point during the first set.

+Djokovic immediately apologised and stood over her before becoming involved in a lengthy exchange with the tournament referee, who disqualified the Serbian.
+1450 PUTINTSEVA BATTLES PAST MARTIC

 Kazakhstan's Yulia Putintseva overcame a mid-match blip to beat Croatia's eighth-seeded Petra Martic 6-3 2-6 6-4.
 1445 IMPRESSIVE ZVEREV POWERS INTO QUARTERS